 Alliance for a Healthier Generation, American Heart Association, Central PA Food Bank, Coventry/HealthAmerica, FSD Colonial School District, Giant Eagle, Let’s Move Pittsburgh, Mid-Atlantic Dairy Association, One Penn Center, PA Department of Agriculture, PA Department of Conservation and Nutritional Resources, PA Department of Education, PA Department of Health, PA Hunger Action Center, PA Nutrition Education Network, Penn State Harrisburg, Penn State Hershey Medical Center, Penn State University, PSAHPERD, Philadelphia Food Trust, University of Pittsburgh

-- The Team will recruit active volunteers across the state to create healthy schools for our children.
+- Recruit active volunteers for Get in Action across the state to create healthy schools for our children

-- We will train schools to use Fuel Up to Play 60 to build awareness of school wellness.
+- Train schools to use Fuel Up to Play 60 to build awareness of school wellness

 School & Community Grants Available